 - For fractions or ratios, take a nice sum and check.

 - If there are diagrams, they will generally be drawn to scale, so just measure!

 - Don’t waste your time solving the problem if you don’t have to, just look at the options and verify.

-- Read up all you can about the GMAT verbal section because there are not many GMAT strategies that will help you in this.
+- Read up all you can about the Verbal section because there are not many methods/tips that will help you in this.